kumass2020/InOutManagement-Server/README.md

 # InOutManagement-Server
-using WiFi and Bluetooth with Android client
+using WiFi and Bluetooth targeting Android client